awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

              <uses-permission android:name="android.permission.INTERNET"/>
              <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>

-      Your app is now ready for adding cloud-powered features.
+      Your app is now ready for you to add cloud-powered features.
 We recommend :ref:`adding analytics <add-aws-mobile-analytics>` as your first feature.

    iOS - Swift
       #.
 Install Cocoapods.
-From a terminal window run:
+From a terminal window run the following:

          .. code-block:: none

             sudo gem install cocoapods

       #.
 Create :file:`Podfile`.
-From a terminal window, navigate to the directory that contains your project's :file:`.xcodeproj` file and run:
+From a terminal window, navigate to the directory that contains your project's :file:`.xcodeproj` file and run the following:

           .. code-block:: none

               pod init

       #.
-Add core AWS Mobile SDK components to your build.
+Open :file:`Podfile` in a text editor and add the pod for core AWS Mobile SDK components to your build.

          .. code-block:: none

               platform :ios, '9.0'
               target :'YOUR-APP-NAME' do
                   use_frameworks!

                   pod 'AWSCore', '~> 2.6.13'

                   # other pods
               end

       #.
-Install dependencies by runnng:
+Install dependencies by runnng the following:

          .. code-block:: none

              pod install --repo-update

          If you encounter an error message that begins ":code:`[!]
-Failed to connect to GitHub to update the CocoaPods/Specs . . .`", and your internet connectivity is working, you may need to `update openssl and Ruby <https://stackoverflow.com/questions/38993527/cocoapods-failed-to-connect-to-github-to-update-the-cocoapods-specs-specs-repo/48962041#48962041>`__.
+Failed to connect to GitHub to update the CocoaPods/Specs . . .`", and your internet connectivity is working, you might need to `update openssl and Ruby <https://stackoverflow.com/questions/38993527/cocoapods-failed-to-connect-to-github-to-update-the-cocoapods-specs-specs-repo/48962041#48962041>`__.

       #.
 The command :code:`pod install` creates a new workspace file.
 Close your Xcode project and reopen it using :file:`./YOUR-PROJECT-NAME.xcworkspace`.